-Jonathan Griffin is Transylvania County’s first North Carolina Association of County Commissioners (NCACC) County Management Fellow.
-The NCACC is committed to helping develop the next generation of career county management professionals and established this program to plrace recent graduates who have an interest in North Carolina local government into a full-time two year salaried position so that they can gain experience working first hand in leadership at the local government level.
+Jonathan was previously Transylvania County’s first North Carolina Association of County Commissioners (NCACC) County Management Fellow.
+The NCACC is committed to helping develop the next generation of career county management professionals and established this program to place recent graduates who have an interest in North Carolina local government into a full-time two year salaried position so that they can gain experience working first hand in leadership at the local government level.

-He began this new role in September 2016.
-Prior to beginning the fellowship, he previously served in several roles in the Office of Financial Aid at the University of North Carolina Asheville.
-He is a recent graduate of the UNC School of Government’s Master of Public Administration program.
-Previously, he earned a baccalaureate degree from the University of North Carolina Asheville in Economics and Classical Studies.
-He lives in Arden, NC with his fiancé.
+He is a 2016 graduate of the UNC School of Government’s Master of Public Administration program.
+Before coming to Transylvania County, Jonathan worked at the University of North Carolina Asheville, where he had previously earned a baccalaureate degree from the University of North Carolina Asheville in Economics and Classical Studies.
+He and his wife live in Pisgah Forest.

 Q & A